Article from Bindu no 8

 Statistics – May 2009

-Since the foundation of the Scandinavian Yoga and Meditation School in 1970 in Copenhagen, roughly 21.000 people have done Shankaprakshalana with us — in our different city schools, in retreats we have held abroad, and at Haa International Course Center.
+Since the foundation of the Scandinavian Yoga and Meditation School in 1970 in Copenhagen, roughly 21.000 people have done Shankaprakshalana with us — in our different city schools, in retreats we have held abroad, and at Haa International Retreat Center.
 Some people have done it more than once.

 We began using the gallstone cure mentioned below in the late eighties, but we have no figure on how many have done it.